 Through the mHealth apps, the pharmaceutical companies can also help the patients and the caregivers with the doses and process of consumption for medicines.
 Companies can dedicate a particular section of the app to providing all the guiding tips, methods, instructions, and procedures.
 This will help in handling the medicines and utilizing the drugs properly.

 Now, we need to take a look at the far-reaching implications of mHealth apps and how they can really impact the future of healthcare and medication in the long run.
 We need to evaluate where these apps and digital means are going to take the future of healthcare.
 A few glimpses of this future is already visible with the increasing number of people opting for online medicine stores and accessing mobile health apps to contact doctors and clinics.

 Moreover, an increasing number of health-conscious people and fitness freaks are now using wearables to monitor the health parameters and trying to improve them with suggested means.
-Health and fitness apps are playing a greater role in the improvement of health and fitness for a countless number of people all over the world.
+Health and fitness apps are playing a greater role in the improvement of health and fitness for countless people all over the world.
 A considerable portion of these people actually insists on preventive lifestyle measures instead of medications to stay clear of various chronic health disorders.
 Mobile health apps are offering the most effective means to stay informed about their health condition and take positive measures accordingly.

-In the coming years, we can expect the vast majority of healthcare facilities and medical establishments including the giants of the pharmaceutical industry to step in the digital app marketplace and offer never-before ways to access healthcare for patients of all disorders and health problems.
+In the coming years, we can expect the vast majority of healthcare facilities and medical establishments including the giants of the pharmaceutical industry to step into the digital app marketplace and offer never-before ways to access healthcare for patients of all disorders and health problems.
 With these apps, expectedly the entire healthcare industry will be revolutionized like never before.